 Ø Carney doesn’t necessarily call out who the polluters are…he doesn’t put pen to paper to say that fossil fuel companies are the problem and could be part of the solution.
 And what to do about Alberta’s transition?
 Carney doesn’t talk about a way to help Albertans who have driven the Canadian economy forward in terms of GDP should be compensated…and or supported in retaining economic development locally against the back drop of the Rookie Mountains.
 Think about how Britain settled the slavery questions in 1834 by compensating the owners of slaves?
 Then think about how the US settled the slavery question between 1861 – 65?
 Oil is like slavery in some ways as I argued a decade ago.

 Ø Carney as well as other advocates struggle with the fact that profit motives are the metric for success for companies (“you can’t [unfortunately for civil servants etc] manage what you can’t measure”} – Peter Drucker, therefore the creation of value and that the capture of that value in the form of money is THE primary driver.
 Whether it is the only driver is another matter.
 But I think a critic can be forgiven for thinking that it is naïve to think that this generation of C-suite decision-makers are mostly pre-occupied with the long-term impacts of the company at which they have climbed the ‘greasy hole’ to the top of.
-Really dumb and foolish CEOs have been incredibly successful merely because the things that we can measure about them keep appreciating in value…they keep hitting their targets.
-With ESG, you asking CEOs who may actually hindering their business but are lucky that what is being measured is working (despite their own bad decision-making which can not be untangled for company performance), …you are asking that CEOs to stake their remaining career on something that cannot be measured in profit terms….
+Really lucky and foolish CEOs have been incredibly successful merely because the things that we can measure about them keep appreciating in value…they keep hitting their targets.
+With ESG, you asking CEOs who may actually be hindering their business but are lucky that what is being measured is working (despite their own bad decision-making which can not be untangled for company performance)…you are asking the CEOs to stake their remaining career on something that cannot be measured in profit terms…

 Ø IF THE INVESTOR SEES the consequence of their preferences then they will be shaped for the better.
-If Quebec felt the consequences of shutting down the oil sands directly then their behaviour would change.
+If Quebec felt the consequences of shutting down the oil sands directly then their behaviour would be modified.
 If the consequences of your behaviours are imposed by an autonomous system it is much better than if the consequences are imposed by other people (Ottawa, bureaucrats, etc); in that latter case, it will fell like a game: As per How to talk so little kids will listen.

 Ø Michael E Porter, Goerge Serafeim and Mark Kramer, ‘Where ESG Fails’, Institutional Investor, 16 October 2019.